Rust-GCC/gccrs/gcc/config/arc/arc.md

 			 (match_operand:SI 3 "const_int_operand" "")))]
   "TARGET_NPS_BITOPS")

-; We need a sanity check in the instuction predicate because combine ; will throw any old rubbish at us and see what sticks.
+; We need a sanity check in the instruction predicate because combine ; will throw any old rubbish at us and see what sticks.
 (define_insn "*extzv_i"
   [(set (match_operand:SI 0 "register_operand" "=Rrq")